saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 This exercise should take approximately **60** minutes to complete. <!-- update with estimated duration -->

 **Note:** Learners can complete this lab with these options
-1) The Skillable lab environment
+1) A lab environment provided for the learners.
 2) Learners are expected to complete this lab on their own environments for all other ALHs.

 ##  Task 1: Create Azure OpenAI resource